You might not know that hormonal fluctuations during menopause can affect your bones and heart. Here are four vitamins women should take.

 What you might not know is that hormonal fluctuations do more than cause uncomfortable symptoms.
 They can also affect other aspects of your health.
 During and after menopause, women are at an increased risk of osteoporosis and cardiovascular disease due to their changing body chemistry.

-To keep your heart and bones health, make sure you are incorporating these four vitamins into your diet.
+To keep your heart and bones health, here are four vitamins women should take during menopause.

 Vitamin C helps boost your immune system, heal wounds, and repair damaged or ageing tissue.
 The American Association of Retired Persons, or AARP, recommends that women over 50 years old (the average onset of menopause happens at age 51) consume about 75 milligrams of vitamin C per day.